Fundamental solution for higher order homogeneous hypoelliptic operators structured on H\"{o}rmander vector fields: Properties of generalized Rockland operators

-\begin{proof} [Proof of Proposition \ref{prop:S1S2vere}]The validity of property (S1) is \emph{precisely} the first part in the statement of Lemma \ref{lem:AggiuntoOperaInxi} (see, \eqref{eq:formRstarPerS1}).
-As for the validity of (S2), instead, it can be proved by \emph{following exactly} the same lines of that of \cite[Thm.\,4.3]{BB-lift}; we present it here with all the details for the sake of completeness.
+\begin{proof} [Proof of Proposition \ref{prop:S1S2vere}]The validity of property (S1) is \emph{precisely} the first part in the statement of Lemma \ref{lem:AggiuntoOperaInxi} (see \eqref{eq:formRstarPerS1}).
+As for the validity of (S2), instead, it can be proved by \emph{following exactly} the same lines as the proof of \cite[Thm.\,4.3]{BB-lift}; we present it here with all the details for the sake of completeness.
 To begin with, we consider the continuous homogeneous norm $\varrho_{E}$ introduced in \eqref{eq:varrhod} and associated with the family $\{E_{\lambda }\}_{\lambda}$, that is

 (where the $\tau_{j}$'s are the exponents of $E_{\lambda}$, see \eqref{eq:Dlambdalift}); accordingly, we choose a smooth function $\Theta\in C_{0}^{\infty}(\mathbb{R}^{p})$ such that

 a)\,\,$0\leq\Theta\leq1$ on $\mathbb{R}^{p}$; b)\thinspace\thinspace setting $\mathcal{O}_{r}=\{\xi\in\mathbb{R} ^{p}:\,\varrho_{E}(\xi)<r\}$ (with $r>0$), we have